 Overall, the night photos are a mixed bag.
 We consider the Solar's night photos to be very average.

 Day video is shot with 1920 x 1080 resolution but only at 10 fps.
-The frames per second really hold the Force Dark back in terms of video quality.
+The frames per second really hold the Spypoint Force-Dark trail game camera back in terms of video quality.
 The audio also seems to have a "whine" to it.
 We think the day videos are of poor quality.

 The low frame rate is much less noticeable on night videos.
 The videos appear to be well illuminated and solid overall.
 Much better than the day video quality.